Sports Psychology Tips: Creating a Mentally Healthy Sporting Environment

 What managerial staff need to understand is that an athlete’s well-being or mental health may suffer before or during their time at the club or organisation.
 An unhealthy culture and environment, the pressure of their sporting situation or a training ground incident can cause considerable stress for some athletes which can go on to contribute towards the development of a mental illness.

 According to Mental Health Charity MIND, “Approximately 1 in 4 people in the UK will experience a mental health problem each year.
 In England, 1 in 6 people report experiencing a common mental health problem (such as anxiety and depression) in any given week.
-The overall number of people with mental health problems has not changed significantly in recent years, but worries about things like money, jobs and benefits can make it harder for people to cope.”
+Worries about things like money, jobs and benefits can make it harder for people to cope.”

 In elite sport, we don’t know for sure whether there are more cases of mental health problems, however, what we do know is that it is a topic which is being talked about more and more.
 More athletes are being open about their challenges; most days in the media, an athlete shares their story which can only be a good thing.

 From a business perspective, a Labour Force Survey in 2019 revealed that 602,000 workers suffered from work-related stress, depression or anxiety (new or longstanding) in 2018/19.
 They also found 12.8 million working days were lost due to work-related stress, depression or anxiety.
 Things that contributed to the work-related stress, depression or anxiety were changes at work, violence, threat or bullying, lack of support and workload.

 Why should athletes be immune to this?